ska-telescope/ska-mid-cbf-talondx-bist/README.md

 $ssh root@<target>
 $tar -xvzf bist_archive.tar.gz -C /
 ```
-This would place the `bist` script at `/bin`.
+This would place the `bist.sh` script at `/bin`.
 The user may then call this script to perform various actions.

 ### Available Actions

 The intent is that the BIST will start automatically on each boot-up to run a system diagnostic.
 However, a small delay is introduced before this service is started in case it is required to stop it from running.
-This delay is managed by `bist.timer` service and could be modified by the `bist` script.
+This delay is managed by `bist.timer` service and could be modified by the `bist.sh` script.

 The automatic startup is achieved via the systemd service (unit files).
 The `bist.service` is triggered by `bist.timer`.
 The user may kill the BIST runner before it is triggered by `bist.timer` via the bist script.

-Run the `bist` script to view the available commands.
+Run the `bist.sh` script to view the available commands.

 - -s&emsp;--> Start the BIST systemd service and exract tar file
 - -k&emsp;--> Kill the BIST systemd service immediately, aborting the BIST